 Lean Manufacturing originated in the motor industry and it is easy to see how the concepts and tools are applicable to any other engineering or mechanical assembly operation.
 But what about, for example, batch chemical production or food processing?

 The principles of lean are equally valid in these environments but some thought may be required as to the practical implementation of the principles.
-There is also a need to pay close attention to by-product and residue streams: these may significant inventory holdings which must be treated and converted to something of value as quickly as possible.
+There is also a need to pay close attention to by-product and residue streams: these may contain significant inventory holdings which must be treated and converted to something of value as quickly as possible.

 There is lots more to learn about lean manufacturing.
 Please get in touch.